Stuttgart Psalter

 The Stuttgart Psalter (Württembergische Landesbibliothek Stuttgart, Bibl. fol.
 23) is a richly illuminated 9th-century psalter, considered one of the most significant of the Carolingian period.
 Written in Carolingian minuscule, it contains 316 images illustrating the Book of Psalms according to the Gallican Rite.
 It has been archived since the late 18th century at the Württembergische Landesbibliothek in Stuttgart.

 History

-Through paleographic analysis undertaken by Bernhard Bischoff in the 1960s it is now commonly accepted that the manuscript originated around 820 at the scriptorium at St. Germain-des-Prés in Paris, a royal monastery which enjoyed the personal patronage of Charlemagne.
+Through paleographic analysis undertaken by Bernhard Bischoff in the 1960s it is now commonly accepted that the manuscript originated around 820 at the scriptorium at Saint-Germain-des-Prés in Paris, a royal monastery which enjoyed the personal patronage of Charlemagne.
 The original owner or sponsor of the book is not known.

 The first mention of the manuscript's existence occurs in a letter dated in 1787 regarding its sale to Charles Eugene, Duke of Württemberg, and its presence in the ducal library at Stuttgart is recorded for the first time in 1818.